 More about Peru

-Travel to Peru often starts with a visit to Cusco, the historic Incan capital nestled in the breathtaking Andes mountains.
-Many also make the trek to Arequipa, also known as “The White City,” to take in the stunning colonial architecture.
+Travel to Peru often starts with a visit to Cusco, the historic Incan capital nestled in the breathtaking Andes Mountains.
+Many also trek to Arequipa, known as “The White City,” to take in the stunning colonial architecture.